Gradient Shaping: Enhancing Backdoor Attack Against Reverse Engineering: Gradient Shaping ( )

-We evaluate the robustness ratio of existing backdoor attacks before and after enhanced by \ourmethod{}.
-As shown in Fig.\ref{fig:rob_hist}, the \ourmethod{} enhancement can indeed reduce the robustness ratio and thus move the trigger robustness closer to the obstructed robustness.
+For sample-specific triggers generated by the attacks, particularly those associated with feature-space triggers as discussed in ~\cite{wanet,defeat}, each trigger-inserted sample \(i\) is associated with a distinct mask \(\boldsymbol{M}_i\).
+Consequently, the ~\ourmethod{}-enhanced sample \(x_{i,\textit{enhance}}\), is computed as \(x_{i,\textit{enhance}} = x_i + c \cdot \epsilon \odot \boldsymbol{M}_i\).
+This ensures that the manipulation introduced to each sample is uniquely tailored, enhancing the specificity and potential effectiveness of the backdoor attack.

-\section{Theoretical Analysis of \ourmethod{}}
+The algorithm~\ref{alg:one} works with three parameters: the poisoning rate $\alpha$, i.e., the proportion of trigger-inserted samples to be poisoned into the training dataset, the enhancement rate $\beta$, i.e., the ratio of the number of enhancement data to the number of poisoning data, and noise scale $c$, i.e., the magnitude of perturbation on the trigger.
+In our experiments, we typically set $\alpha = 6\%$, $\beta = 10\%$, and $c = 0.1$.

-In this section, we present the theoretical analysis of \ourmethod{} to answer two questions: 1) why gradient-based trigger inversion methods are effective on the triggers with high robustness; and 2) why \ourmethod{} can render trigger inversion ineffective, even though these techniques perform exceedingly well on existing backdoor attacks.
-More specifically, in section~\ref{subsec:3 condition}, we attempt to bridge the relationship between trigger robustness and the efficiency of gradient-based trigger inversion methods.
-Because the theoretical analyses for the optimization of a generic target function (approximated by a deep neural network) are very challenging, our analysis is focused on the optimization of three types of functions, each under different constraints.
+We evaluate the trigger effective radius of existing backdoor attacks before and after enhanced by \ourmethod{}.
+As shown in Fig~\ref{fig:rob_hist}, the \ourmethod{} enhancement can indeed reduce the trigger effective radius and thus enhanced the backdoor attack become harder be detected.

-First, when we approximate our target high-dimensional function by a convex relaxation that Lemma~\ref{Lemma:borrowed_SGD convergence} borrowed from~\cite{convexthm}, shows that the convergence of the gradient-based optimizations are faster when the function has lower Lipschitz constant.
-Because a convex function with the low Lipschitz constant around the trigger-inserted points indicates the high robustness of the trigger (Theorem \ref{thm:trojan_increaseing_rate_function_lipschitz}), our analysis explains the good performance of the gradient-based trigger inversion methods on the triggers with high robustness.
+\subsection{Theoretical Analysis of \ourmethod{}}

-Second, when the target function is a one-dimensional non-convex piece-wise linear function, which is one of the most regular types of neural network function (such as neural network with ReLU activation function), we prove in Theorem~\ref{thm:MC_proof} that the probability that the gradient descent algorithm converges to the desired optimum (i.e., the trigger-inserted point) is greater when the convex hull is larger.
-Because the larger convex hull around the trigger-inserted points indicates the higher robustness of the trigger, our analysis explains the good performance of the gradient-based trigger inversion methods on the robust triggers under this condition.
+In this subsection, we present the theoretical analysis of \ourmethod{}, aiming to answer two main questions: 1) Why are gradient-based trigger inversion methods effective on triggers with high effective radius? and 2) Why can \ourmethod{} render trigger inversion ineffective, even though these techniques perform exceedingly well on existing backdoor attacks?